Parallel Lives: Reception

 Plutarch's Parallel Lives has received widespread praise from notable figures throughout its centuries of popularity.
-The 1559 first French edition was hailed by French author and philosopher Montaigne, who commented "We dunces would have been lost if this book had not raised us out of the dirt".
+The 1559 first French edition was hailed by French author and philosopher Montaigne, who wrote that "...we dunces would have been lost if this book had not raised us out of the dirt."
 Beethoven, with the progression of his deafness, wrote in 1801, "I have often cursed my Creator and my existence.
 Plutarch has shown me the path of resignation.
 If it is at all possible, I will bid defiance to my fate, though I feel that as long as I live there will be moments when I shall be God's most unhappy creature ...
 Resignation, what a wretched resource!
 Yet it is all that is left to me."
-British General Gordon wrote "Certainly I would make Plutarch's Lives a handbook for our young officers.
+British General Charles Gordon wrote "Certainly I would make Plutarch's Lives a handbook for our young officers.
 It is worth any number of 'Arts of War' or 'Minor Tactics'."
 Ralph Waldo Emerson called the Lives "a bible for heroes."

 The individual biographies have their own receptions in addition to responses to the work as a whole.
 The life of Antonius has been cited by multiple scholars as one of the masterpieces of the series.
 Peter D'Epiro praised his depiction of Alcibiades as "a masterpiece of characterization."
 Academic Philip A. Stadter singled out Plutarch's Pompey and Caesar as the greatest figures in the Roman biographies.
 His biography of Caesar has been cited as proof that Plutarch is "loaded with perception".
 Carl Rollyson's Essays in Biography states that "no biographer has surpassed him in summing up the essence of a life – perhaps because no modern biographer has believed so intensely as Plutarch did in 'the soul of men'."